Sukhoverkhaya/ImGuiTestEngine.jl/docs/src/api.md

 same thing as `SetRef("My window")`.

 !!! note
-    Loads of methods are missing bindings, feel free to open an issue or contribute them yourself if you're missing one.
+    Loads of test context methods are missing Julia wrappers, feel free to open an issue or contribute them yourself if you're missing one.

+    If you want to try calling the wrapped C++ functions directly, it'll probably boil down to something like:
+    ```julia
+    te.lib.Thing(ctx, te.lib.ImGuiTestRef("my ref"))
+    ```

 ```@docs
 TestContext